storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

           #args.dblocation = dblocation || dblocations[0]

         if !first.iosDatabaseLocation and !first.location and first.location isnt 0
-          throw newSQLError 'Database location or iosDatabaseLocation value is now mandatory in deleteDatabase call'
+          throw newSQLError 'Database location or iosDatabaseLocation setting is now mandatory in deleteDatabase call.'

         if !!first.location and !!first.iosDatabaseLocation
-          throw newSQLError 'AMBIGUOUS: both location or iosDatabaseLocation values are present in deleteDatabase call'
+          throw newSQLError 'AMBIGUOUS: both location and iosDatabaseLocation settings are present in deleteDatabase call.
+Please use either setting value, not both.'

         dblocation =
           if !!first.location and first.location is 'default'